pcmathias/dlmp-data-analysis-with-r/README.md

 ## Installing RStudio onto your own computer

 We will be utilizing our cloud based RStudio instance in the workshop.
 You may want to install R and RStudio installed **on your own computer** in order to work on projects (though using the department-provided instance would be preferred, especially if you are working with protected health information).
 You can find step by step instructions for installing these on macOS ([here](https://www.youtube.com/watch?v=GM88tYlEy_g)) or Windows ([here](https://www.youtube.com/watch?v=JRKmZK5-6aE)).
 At each step, select the most recent version of R and RStudio available for your operating system (it may not match the versions installed in the videos but the steps will be the same).
+Please be cognizant of how you manage sensitive data on your desktop or laptop.

 ## Acknowledgments